 In 1990, John Stangel was working as the music director for Sturgeon Bay’s T.J.
 Walker Middle School band when he was approached by a few community members who suggested that what the community needed was a community band.
-Later that summer, he and Cheryl Kaster, Sevastopol School’s music teacher, started the process of forming what would soon be known as the Peninsula Symphonic Band.
+Later that summer, he, Patrice Champeau, and Cheryl Kaster, Sevastopol School’s music teacher, started the process of forming what would soon be known as the Peninsula Symphonic Band.
 Only seven people attended the first rehearsal which was a little unsettling.
 However, word got around and the ranks grew into a solid symphonic band by performance time that Fall.

 By the next year, the band numbered 50 musicians from around the county and included all or parts of two already existing performing groups: the Door County Trombone Quartet and the Door County Swing Band.
 Concerts were performed throughout the county and varied greatly in the programming and venues.
 Over a few years, the band played benefit concerts, marked commemoration ceremonies, helped raise funds for non-profit organizations and even helped to christen and launch a ship.